caltechlibrary/pubarchiver/README.md

 ▶︎ Usage
 -------

 PubArchiver is a command-line program.
 The installation process should put a program named `pubarchiver` in a location normally searched by your shell interpreter.
-For help with usage at any time, run `pubarchiver` with the option `-h` (or `/h` on Windows).
+For help with usage at any time, run `pubarchiver` with the option `--help` (or `-h` for short).

 ```bash
 pubarchiver -h